Ram3Nadh/JFSDArtVerse/README.md

  step 2) run as spring boot app.

+ step 3) update your mail and pass(Create a app pass) and use them.

  these two steps are enough to run the application on your local device.

  Now we will see some features of this project-